 Peraton employees supported the North Atlantic Treaty Organization’s (NATO) Baltics Operation (BALTOPS) exercise, which took place in the Baltic Sea from June 6-18, 2021.
 The exercise—in its 50th year—is an annual demonstration of NATO allies’ ability to respond in times of crisis.

-Peraton is the IT integrator of record for two sonar technologies: the Small Synthetic Aperture Mine Hunter (SSAM) and the Autonomous Topographic Large Area Surveyor (ATLAS).
+Peraton is the mission capability integrator of record for two sonar technologies: the Small Synthetic Aperture Mine Hunter (SSAM) and the Autonomous Topographic Large Area Surveyor (ATLAS).
 WHOI has an underwater technology communications and satellite transmitter.
 Peraton subcontractor SeeByte’s Neptune program enables autonomous software for multivehicle operations.

 “The autonomous technology Peraton used had a major impact on success of the exercise,” said fleet representative Robert Stitt.